rh-mobb/documentation/content/aro/private-cluster.md

 #### Firewall + Internet Egress

-This replaces the routes for the cluster to go through the Firewall for egress vs the LoadBalancer which we can later remove.
+This replaces the routes for the cluster to go through the Firewall for egress vs the LoadBalancer.
 It does come with extra Azure costs of course.

 {{% alert state="info" %}}You can skip this step if you don't need to restrict egress.{{% /alert %}}